“Volunteers don’t necessarily have the time, they just have the heart” Elizabeth Andrew

 Annual memberships will auto-renew every 12 months

 Membership in OLLT is open to all with particular emphasis on the citizens of Old Lyme, neighbors and former residents.
 Any amount given to OLLT is welcome.
 The Basic Membership amount entitles you to voting privileges at our Annual Meeting.
+If you would like to list your membership under two names please let us know on the CONTACT US page.

 Old Lyme Land Trust, Inc. is a 501 (c) 3 charitable organization and all contributions are tax deductible to the extent allowed by law.